VisualViolet/password-generator/README.md

 ## Description

 This password generator asks for user input on password parameters and generates a random password that fulfills their selections.
-I have utilized new JavaScript concepts I have learned in the UW COding Bootcamp, such as functions, arrays, if statements, and prompts to create a working application complete with error handling.
+I have utilized new JavaScript concepts I have learned in the UW Coding Bootcamp, such as functions, arrays, if statements, and prompts to create a working application complete with error handling.
 Thinking of a random and unique password can be difficult, so why not let an application do all the work for us!
 In creating this password generator, I have learned how to use basic JavaScript concepts to obtain user input and display interactive feedback!

 ![webpage start](./assets/images/pass-gen-1.jpg)